getify/You-Dont-Know-JS/types & grammar/ch1.md

 typeof Symbol()      === "symbol";    // true
 ```

-These 6 listed types have values of the corresponding type and return a string of the same name, as shown. `Symbol` is a new data type as of ES6, and will be covered later.
+These 6 listed types have values of the corresponding type and return a string value of the same name, as shown. `Symbol` is a new data type as of ES6, and will be covered in Chapter 3.

 As you may have noticed, I excluded `null` from the above listing.
-It's *special* -- special in the sense that it's buggy.
+It's *special* -- special in the sense that it's buggy when combined with the `typeof` operator:

 ```js
 typeof null === "object"; // true
 ```

-It would have been nice (and correct!) if it returned `"null"`, but this original bug in JS has persisted for nearly 2 decades, and will likely never be fixed because there's too much existing web content that relies on its buggy behavior that "fixing" the bug would *create* "more bugs" and break a lot of web software.
+It would have been nice (and correct!) if it returned `"null"`, but this original bug in JS has persisted for nearly 2 decades, and will likely never be fixed because there's too much existing web content that relies on its buggy behavior that "fixing" the bug would *create* more "bugs" and break a lot of web software.

 If you want to test for a `null` value using its type, you need a compound condition: